SysKitTeam/docs-insights/get-to-know-insights/performance-screen.md

 ---
-title: SysKit Insights Performance
-description: >-
-  Detailed overview on how the SysKit Insights collects and presents farm performance data.
+description: Detailed overview on how the SysKit Insights collects and presents farm performance data.
-author: Hrvoje Bagarić
-date: 05/02/2018
 ---

 # Performance Screen